Codecademy/docs/content/swiftui/concepts/colors/colors.md

 To define custom colors consistently throughout the app in SwiftUI a good way to do this is by creating a custom color under the Assets Folder in XCode.

-To ensure the color is cohesive add a Hex Number under the Color Set Tab within the Assets folder as shown below.
-First, add a color set, and give it a name.
+To ensure the color is cohesive, add a Hex Number under the Color Set Tab within the Assets folder, as shown below.
+First, add a color set and give it a name.
 Call the new Color to use it.
 It can be `lightGreen`, `appleGreen`, or in our `brandPrimary` as it will be the brand’s main color used throughout the app.

 ![SwiftUI Color](https://raw.githubusercontent.com/Codecademy/docs/main/media/swiftui-colors-assetsfolder.png)